 - TOEFL test scores (550 paper-based, 213 computer-based, 80 internet-based).
 UIC’s Institutional Code is 1851.

-- Declaration and Certification of Finances form.
+- The Declaration and Certification of Finances (DCF) Form.

 Additional Information for Non-Degree Applicants: